Relativistic perturbation theory for black-hole boson clouds: Application to tidal potential

 \section{Application to tidal potential}

 As another example, we consider the tidal, Newtonian potential arising from a non-spinning binary companion to a (Schwarzschild) black hole endowed with a QB state.
-In the hydrogenic approximation, this was shown to give rise to transitions between modes of the QB spectrum~\cite{Baumann:2018vus}.
+In the hydrogenic approximation, this was shown to give rise to transitions between modes of the QB spectrum~\cite{Baumann:2018vus,Tong:2022bbl}.

-A binary companion induces a perturbation in the background metric $g^{\mu\nu}=g_0^{\mu\nu}+\delta g^{\mu\nu}$.
-This leads to a shift in the potential of the scalar field (at leading order) $\delta V \sim \delta g_{tt}\sim \sum_{\ell_p m_p } r^{\ell_p}Y_{\ell_p m_p}$, where the subscript distinguishes the angular numbers of the perturbation \cite{Baumann:2018vus}.\footnote{In our formalism, it is possible to consistently include relativistic corrections to the tidal potential.
+A binary companion induces a perturbation in the background metric $g^{ab}=g_0^{ab}+\delta g^{ab}$.
+This leads to a shift in the potential of the scalar field (at leading order) $\delta V \sim \delta g_{tt}\sim \sum_{\ell_p m_p } r^{\ell_p}Y_{\ell_p m_p}$, where the subscript distinguishes the angular numbers of the perturbation \cite{Baumann:2018vus}.\footnote{In our formalism, it is possible to consistently include relativistic corrections to the tidal potential by working out the perturbed scalar field Hamiltonian $\delta H$ to a better approximation than given above.
 However, a full description of the binary system is beyond the scope of this work.} We neglect the time dependence of the potential due to the companion's motion.
 This could be introduced after the calculation of the matrix element in an adiabatic approximation~\cite{Baumann:2018vus}, or taken fully into account in the relativistic matrix element.

 We compute the level mixing due to this external potential between modes with $\ell=1$, $m=1,-1$, and $n=0,1$ (or $| 211 \rangle$ and $| 31\,{-1} \rangle$ in the hydrogenic notation\footnote{In this notation, states are labelled by the three quantum numbers $|\Tilde{n}\ell m\rangle$, where $\Tilde{n}=\ell+n+1$ is the principal quantum number.}).
 Note that this transition is allowed in the case of tidal quadrupolar perturbations $\ell_p=2$ by the angular selection rules due to the angular dependence of the perturbed potential \cite{Baumann:2018vus}.
 These selection rules survive in the relativistic limit (at least in Schwarzschild) as the bilinear form reduces to the standard inner product for spherical harmonics.
 We will therefore focus on the radial part of the matrix element.